tech-cheat-sheet/shared-knowledge/Container_Kubernetes_Notes.md

 groups
 # Without "sudo usermod -aG docker $USER && newgrp docker", you will get:
 # 💣  Exiting due to PROVIDER_DOCKER_NEWGRP: "docker version --format <no value>-<no value>:<no value>" exit status 1: permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get "http://%2Fvar%2Frun%2Fdocker.sock/v1.51/version": dial unix /var/run/docker.sock: connect: permission denied
+#
+# 1. sudo usermod -aG docker $USER
+# This part adds your current user ($USER) to the docker group.
+# Why?
+Because Docker’s daemon (dockerd) requires group membership for permission to run Docker commands without sudo.
+#
+# 2. newgrp docker
+# This activates your membership in the docker group immediately in the current shell session.
+# Otherwise, you’d need to log out and log back in for the group change to take effect.
+#
+# After running "sudo usermod -aG docker $USER && newgrp docker":
+# You should be able to use Docker commands like docker ps or docker images without prefixing them with sudo.
+# This is important for tools like Minikube, which rely on Docker being accessible to your user.

 # Start your cluster